ROCm/hipBLASLt/docs/reference/env-variables.rst

         | Controls hipBLASLt kernel selection strategy for GEMM operations.
       - | 0: Default (standard tuned libraries, no Stream-K)
         | 2: Stream-K (enables Stream-K library for consistent performance)
+        | This variable has no effect on the AMD Instinct™ MI350 series.
+Stream-K is always used.

     * - | ``TENSILE_STREAMK_DYNAMIC_GRID``
         | Controls Stream-K dynamic grid size selection behavior.